gyulanemeth/bluefox.email/docs/api/subscriber-list-management.md

 - `##YOUR_SUBSCRIBER_LIST_ID##`
 - `##YOUR_API_KEY##`

-You can find the IDs to replace by clicking on the code guide button in a subscriber list:
+You can find the IDs to replace by clicking on the code guide button in **Manage List** dropdown in a subscriber list:

 ![Screenshot of the highlighted code guide button in a subscriber list.](./subscriber-list-code-guide-button.webp)